1. Animals Want to Live; They Love Life and Fear Death.

 12. Living Our Values

 It has been estimated that 98% of our harm to animals comes from our food choices.
-Yet scientific evidence has irrefutably demonstrated that we do not need meat, milk or eggs to thrive.
-Once we understand that eating animals is not a requirement for good health, and if we have access to nutritious plant-based foods, then the choice to continue consuming animal products anyway is a choice to harm and kill animals for pleasure — simply because we like the taste.
+Yet science has irrefutably demonstrated that humans do not need meat, dairy or eggs to thrive.
+Once we understand that eating animals is not a requirement for good health, and if we have access to nutritious plant-based foods, then the choice to continue consuming animal products anyway is a choice for animals to be harmed and killed for our pleasure — simply because we like the taste.

 But harming animals for pleasure goes against core values we hold in common — which is why, for example, we oppose practices like dog fighting on principle.
 But it can’t be wrong to harm animals for pleasure in one instance, and not the other.